gurry/quickshell/README.md

 quickshell
 ==========

-A python module to work with files and the clipboard.
+A python module to manipulate files, directories and the clipboard.
 Clipboard-related functions work only in Windows.
 Everything else is cross-platform.

 Quickshell is designed to be used primarily from within a python REPL.
 Therefore all functions names are as short as possible.